allozavrr/Andersen_DevOps_Course/Homework_1/Readme.md

 # My name is Alla.

-I have this nickname on GitHub because I love ::dinosaurs:: :)
+I have this nickname on GitHub because I love 🦖dinosaurs🦕 :)

 I work as a **system administrator** and am learning the **Go programming language**.